MdSazzadIslam/mern-auth-typescript/README.md

 	TypeScript
 	styled-components

+Features
+Login/Register with email and password
+Switch between login and register
+View profile after sign in
+Private Route
+Custom components with typescript store user data into localstorage
+Create and Use of JWT Token
+Logout

 Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.